AymanYassinn/JSaver/README.md

 # jsaver

-JSaver: is a plugin that save files in internal or external directories for android.
+JSaver: is a plugin that save files in internal or external directories for android , web and Windows.

 ## Features